Rhossili

-The name derives from the Welsh word rhos meaning a moor and the personal name Sulein hence 'Sulein's moorland promontory'.
+The name derives from the Welsh word rhos meaning a moor and the personal name Sulein, hence "Sulein's moorland promontory".

 Rhossili is a popular tourist destination: the views from the headland and the Down are panoramic; several pleasant walks begin, end, or pass through the village; Iron Age remains are found on Rhossili Down.
 The 2.8 mi wide sandy beach is backed with sand dunes and attracts surfers at the Llangennith end as well as along the entire stretch of beach.

 Church

 The present Norman church is dedicated to St Mary the Virgin.
 Inside there is a memorial to Edgar Evans, who was the first to perish on the Terra Nova Expedition with Captain Scott on the return from the South Pole.

 Rhossili Bay

 Rhossili Bay curves along an arc running northwards from the village.
 The 2.8 mi wide sandy beach is backed with sand dunes.
-Some locals refer to the beach as Llangennith Sands.
 Behind the beach just north of the village is Rhossili Down with the highest point on the Gower Peninsula, the Beacon (193 metres), and a number of prehistoric remains.
 It is between Rhossili Down and the beach that the Warren is found.
 In some of the fields on "The Vile" in Rhossili, the National Trust plant every year around 400,000 sunflowers.
 This is an extremely popular attraction for visitors to take selfies at during late July and early August, however there have been issues with some visitors picking the flowers.

 At the southern end of the Bay is Worm's Head, consisting of two tidal islands: Outer Head 184 ft and Inner Head 154 ft.
 At the north is Burry Holms.
 These islands are accessible only at low tide.

 Rhossili Bay featured in the Opening Ceremony of the London 2012 Olympic Games, a youth choir began a cappella performances of "Bread of Heaven" live on the beach which was broadcast at the Olympic Stadium.
 The bay has been used as the setting of New Earth in the sci-fi show Doctor Who and the bay including the Old Rectory was used in Torchwood: Miracle Day.
 In 2014, it was voted the UK's number one beach, third best in Europe, and 9th best in the world, by TripAdvisor users.